CMSgov/qpp-conversion-tool/README.md

 # adele-bpa-qpp-conversion-tool

 This text below models what the open souce project would look like.
-The Design Process we used to build the product is documented in the [Design Process](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/DESIGN_PROCESS.md) page.
+The process we used to build the converter is documented in the [Design Process](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/DESIGN_PROCESS.md) page.

 * [Installation Instructions](#developer-installation-instructions)
 * [User Instructions](#user-instructions)